Satoshi Miyagi

 Satoshi Miyagi (宮城聰, Miyagi Satoshi) is a Japanese Theatre Director, in Kanda, Tokyo.
-Miyagi studied aesthetics at Tokyo University.
+He pursued studies in aesthetics at Tokyo University.
 He had a strong interest in Rakugo Japanese comic talk since his teens.
 He was awarded the Theatre Pasta Theatre Awards in 2007 for his excellent work in theatre.

 Biography

 In 1980, Miyagi created a performance group at university and started his career as a director and actor.
-In 1990, he founded a new theatre company, Ku Na’uka Theatre Company, in which two actors play one role.
+In 1990, he established the Ku Na’uka Theatre Company, known for its unique approach of assigning a single role to two actors.

 In 1995, for the first edition of Theatre Olympics in Delphi, he presented Elektra with the Suzuki Company of Toga and Tadashi Suzuki.
 In 1996, the company ventured into the realm of Japanese classical theater.
 Tenshu-Monogatari, by Kyoka Izumi, was highly successful with audiences and toured many cities in Japan, India and Pakistan.
 Miyagi also presented Chushin-gura, originally written for Bunraku and Kabuki, for the 2nd edition of Theatre Olympics, held in Shizuoka.